Shipwaves Online Ltd Announces INR 56.35 Cr SME IPO; To Open on December 10th 2025 - www.lokmattimes.com

 Shipwaves Online Ltd Announces INR 56.35 Cr SME IPO; To Open on December 10th 2025

-Mangalore (Karnataka) [India], December 6: Shipwaves Online Limited, a Mangalore-based digital freight forwarding and logistics-tech company, has announced the ...
+PNN Mangalore (Karnataka) [India], December 6: Shipwaves Online Limited, a Mangalore-based digital freight forwarding and logistics-tech company, has announced ...

 The company will issue 4.69 crore equity shares of face value ₹1/- each at a fixed price of ₹12 per share, representing a 33.19% dilution post-issue.